okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 - Verify to Okta that you control the endpoint.
 - Preview the Event Hook in the Admin Console.

-For a working example of an end-to-end Event Hook setup, see the following guide [Event Hook](/docs/guides/event-hook-implementation).
+For a working example of an end-to-end Event Hook setup, see the [Event Hook guide](/docs/guides/event-hook-implementation).

 ### Implement your service